 Outside of neurodiversity training workshops, you can use tools in your organization to create more inclusive job descriptions.
 JDs are the first thing candidates see when looking for jobs.

-Ongig’s Text Analyzer flags complex language, extra-long sentences or lists, acronyms/abbreviations, and any biased language that might exclude people with autism (or another neurodiversity).
+Ongig’s Text Analyzer flags complex language, extra-long sentences or lists, and any biased language that might exclude people with autism (or another neurodiversity).